Detection of Core-Periphery Structure in Networks Using Spectral Methods and Geodesic Paths

 where $C_i \geq 0$ for all vertices $i$.
 One ignores the diagonal elements of the network's adjacency matrix.
 Additionally, because ${\bf C}{\bf C}^T$ is symmetric, this method works best for undirected networks $G$.
 For directed networks, one can complement the results of {\sc MINRES} with a method based on a singular value decomposition (SVD)~\cite{boyd10}.
 In practice, {\sc UCINet} reports ${\bf C}/\sqrt{\sum_i C_i^2}$.

-In Ref.~\cite{Jure13}, Yang and Leskovec argued that core--periphery structure can arise as a consequence of community structure with overlapping communities.
-They presented a so-called \emph{community-affiliation graph model} to capture dense overlaps between communities.
-In their approach, the likelihood that two vertices are adjacent to each other is proportional to the number of communities in which they have shared membership.
+In \cite{Jure13}, it was argued that core--periphery structure can arise as a consequence of community structure with overlapping communities.
+They presented a so-called ``community-affiliation graph model'' to capture dense overlaps between communities.
+In the approach in \cite{Jure13}, the likelihood that two vertices are adjacent to each other is proportional to the number of communities in which they have shared membership.
 Della Rossa et al. recently proposed a method for detecting a continuous core--periphery profile of a (weighted) network by studying the behavior of a random walker on a network \cite{Dell13}.
 Approaches based on random walks and other Markov processes have often been employed in the investigation of community structure~\cite{Pons05,Rosvall2008fi,Picc11,jeub2014}, and it seems reasonable to examine them for other mesocale structures as well.
-Very recently, Ref.~\cite{XZhang2014} identified core--periphery structure by fitting a stochastic block model to empirical network data using a maximum likelihood method.
+Very recently, Ref.~\cite{XZhang2014} identified core--periphery structure by fitting a stochastic block model (SBM) to empirical network data using a maximum-likelihood method.
 The review article \cite{cp-review} discusses several other methods to detect core--periphery structure in networks.